pmgledhill102/ace-training-content/ace/content/week2/02-compute-engine.md

   * Executed when an instance is gracefully shut down (e.g., via API call, not preemption).
   * Best-effort execution: Given a limited time window (default 90s) to complete.
   * Use for: Graceful application shutdown, saving state, uploading logs, de-registering from services.

----

-# Managing Compute Engine Instances: Resizing VMs - Process & Considerations

-* **What is Resizing?** Changing the machine type (vCPUs, memory, series) of an existing VM.
-* **Process:**
-    1.  **Stop** the VM instance.
-Resizing cannot be done on a running instance.
-    2.  **Edit** the instance configuration:
-    * Select a new predefined machine type or define a new custom machine type.
-    * The boot disk and any attached persistent disks remain.
-    3.  **Start** the VM instance.
-* **Impact on IP Addresses:**
-  * **Internal IP:** Remains the same (as it's tied to the subnet and instance resource, not the machine type).
-  * **External IP (Ephemeral):** If the VM has an ephemeral external IP, it *may change* when the instance is stopped and started.
-  * **External IP (Static):** If a static external IP is assigned, it will be reattached.
-* **OS & Application Considerations:**
-  * The OS should generally adapt to new CPU/memory.
-  * Ensure applications are configured to utilize available resources or can handle changes.
-  * If boot disk was sized for a smaller machine, ensure sufficient space for OS/apps on the new, larger configuration.
-* **When to Resize:**
-  * **Scale Up:** Workload demands more CPU/memory for better performance.
-  * **Scale Down:** Workload is over-provisioned; reduce resources to save costs.
-  * Change machine series (e.g., N1 to E2 for cost, or to C2 for compute optimization).